tmcphee/cyberghostvpn/README.md

            cyberghostvpn
 ```

-## How to acceess ports locally
+## How to access ports locally
 Access ports [webUI] by providing the NETWORK and WHITELISTPORTS environment variables.
-Where NETWORK is the users network and WHITELISTPORTS is the ports the user wants to expose.
+Where NETWORK is the user’s network and WHITELISTPORTS is the ports the user wants to expose.
 ```
 docker run -d --cap-add=NET_ADMIN --dns 1.1.1.1 \
            -v /local/path/to/config:/home/root/.cyberghost:rw \